helm/charts/stable/falco/README.md

 Perhaps you may find the case where you receive an error like the following one:

 ```
-$ helm install --name falco --set falco.webserver.enabled=true  --set falco.webserver.clusterIP=10.96.0.40 .                                                             falco-audit-log [!]
+$ helm install --name falco --set falco.webserver.enabled=true  --set falco.webserver.clusterIP=10.96.0.40 .
 Error: validation failed: unable to recognize "": no matches for kind "AuditSink" in version "auditregistration.k8s.io/v1alpha1"
 ```

-This means that the apiserver cannot recognize the `auditregistration.k8s.io` resource, which means that the dynamic backend hasn't been enabled properly.
-You need to enable it.
+This means that the apiserver cannot recognize the `auditregistration.k8s.io` resource, which means that the dynamic auditing feature hasn't been enabled properly.
+You need to enable it or ensure that your using a Kubernetes version greater than v1.13.